 Q3.
 Has CHEMEON achieved any other substantial victories in the pending CHEMEON v.
 Metalast International, Inc., litigation?

 A3.
 Yes.
-In that litigation, CHEMEON also has procured: (i) a preliminary injunction against the defendants enjoining them from knowingly using CHEMEON trade secrets, certain trademarks, and copyrights; and (ii) summary judgement that the Metalast logo mark was abandoned by its purported owner and its registrations should be cancelled .
-In addition, substantial CHEMEON claims remain pending including claims for copyright infringement against a defendant, and claims for civil conspiracy, unjust enrichment, breach of fiduciary duty, breach of contract, conversion, and trademark infringement against another defendant, and fraudulent procurement of Metalast trademark registration by its current purported owner.
-The latter claim is the subject of CHEMEON’s pending motion for summary judgment on the topic.
-CHEMEON also defeated the defendants’ motion for a preliminary injunction against CHEMEON, asking the Court to impose a ban on CHEMEON’s identification of its past affiliation with the term “Metalast”; and (ii) finally, as noted above in response to Q1, in September 2017, the defendants’ stipulated to dismissal with prejudice of the trademark infringement, unfair competition, and dilution claims against CHEMEON and its use of phrases such as “formerly Metalast.”
+In that litigation, CHEMEON also has procured: (i) a preliminary injunction against the defendants enjoining them from knowingly using CHEMEON trade secrets and copyrights; and (ii) summary judgement that the Metalast logo mark was abandoned by its purported owner and its registrations should be cancelled (and in response to this judgment, they were cancelled).
+In addition, substantial CHEMEON claims remain pending including claims for (i) copyright infringement and trademark infringement against David Semas and his entities, (ii) his abandonment and lack of ownership of the Metalast word mark registrations, and (iii) his unclean hands including his breach of fiduciary duty, his fraudulent procurement of the Metalast word and logo trademark registrations, and his misrepresentations to the SEC, IRS, and investors in Metalast International, LLC, that the company owned its intellectual property when, instead and as explained further below, he had, and continued to, divert a large amount of that company’s intellectual property to another company controlled by him .
+Related claims for an attorney fee award remain pending against the David Semas and his defendant entities.
+CHEMEON also has defeated the defendants’ motion for a preliminary injunction against CHEMEON, which had asked the Court to impose a ban on CHEMEON’s identification of its past affiliation with the term “Metalast”; and (ii) finally, as noted above in response to Q1, in September 2017, the defendants’ stipulated to dismissal with prejudice of the trademark infringement, unfair competition, and dilution claims against CHEMEON and its use of phrases such as “formerly Metalast.”
+CHEMEON also procured an order holding certain defendants’ attorney-client privilege waived and another order awarding attorney fees against the defendants for failure to produce documents ordered to be produced pursuant to that waiver.
 CHEMEON also defeated the defendants’ motion to exclude from the trial-to-come the unrebutted report by plaintiff’s expert, James Proctor of Meridian Advantage.
-Among other things, that expert report explains in detail the “historically poor financial condition, ultimately resulting in insolvency [of Metalast International, LLC],” along with its “poor operating results,” “excessive expenses,” “self-dealing [by its manager],” “large cumulative losses,” “unsustainable debt,” “results significantly and materially lower than forecasted or projected results,” and purported lack of ownership of trademark registrations, patent applications, and issued patent – paid for by Metalast International, LLC (the operating entity in which the LLC members invested), but owned by (that is, procured with LLC assets for the benefit of) its manager, Metalast International, Inc., controlled by David Semas, who then assigned the many trademark registrations so procured, from the latter entity to himself in 2013.
+Among other things, that expert report explains in detail the “historically poor financial condition, ultimately resulting in insolvency [of Metalast International, LLC],” along with its “poor operating results,” “excessive expenses,” “self-dealing [by its manager],” “large cumulative losses,” “unsustainable debt,” “results significantly and materially lower than forecasted or projected results,” and purported lack of ownership of trademark registrations, patent applications, and issued patent – paid for by Metalast International, LLC (the operating entity in which the LLC members invested), but owned by (that is, procured with LLC assets for the benefit of) its manager, Metalast International, Inc., controlled by David M. Semas, who then assigned the many trademark registrations so procured, from the latter entity to himself in 2013.
 To see the unrebutted expert report click "Unrebutted report by plaintiff’s expert in CHEMEON v.
 Metalast International, Inc.” below.